EttusResearch/uhd/host/docs/usrp_b200.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All frontends have individual analog gain controls.
 The receive frontends have 73 dB of available gain;
-and the transmit frontends have 89 dB of available gain.
+and the transmit frontends have 89.5 dB of available gain.
-Gain settings are application specific, but its recommended that users consider using at least half of the available gain to get reasonable dynamic range.
+Gain settings are application specific, but it is recommended that users consider using at least half of the available gain to get reasonable dynamic range.